Confidence Intervals for Seroprevalence: Test Inversion

-Note, however, that these $p$-values may be conservative, as the supremum over $\vartheta$ may be obtained at a value far from $\vartheta_0$.
-On the other hand, if the distribution of the test statistic does not vary much with $\vartheta$, then these $p$-values will not be overly conservative.
-Therefore, it pays to choose a test statistic that is nearly pivotal, in the sense that its distribution does not depend heavily on $\vartheta$.

-The $p$-values defined in (\ref{equation:dec1}) may be impractically conservative if the distribution of $T_n$ is highly variable with $\vartheta$.
-To address this issue, one can restrict the space of values for $\vartheta$ that are considered by first constructing a $1- \gamma$ confidence region for $\vartheta$.
-Such an approach is considered in \cite{bergerboos:1994} and \cite{silvapulle:1996}.
-This idea has also been applied to nonparametric contexts; see \cite{rsw:2014} and further references therein.
+Note that $p$-values of this form may be conservative, as the supremum over $\vartheta$ may be obtained at a value far from $\vartheta_0$.\footnote{On the other hand, if the distribution of the test statistic does not vary much with $\vartheta$, then these $p$-values will not be overly conservative.
+Therefore, it pays to choose a test statistic that is nearly pivotal, in the sense that its distribution does not depend heavily on $\vartheta$.} To address this issue, one can restrict the space of values for $\vartheta$ that are considered by first constructing a $1- \gamma$ confidence region for $\vartheta$.
+Such an approach is considered in \cite{bergerboos:1994}, \cite{silvapulle:1996}, and \cite{rsw:2014}.
 This refined approach proceeds as follows.
-Fix a small number $\gamma$ and let $I_{1- \gamma}$ be a $1- \gamma $ confidence region for $\vartheta$.
-Consider the following modified $p$-values defined by
+Fix a small number $\gamma$ and let $I_{1- \gamma}$ be a $1- \gamma $ confidence region for $\vartheta$.\footnote{The difficulty of constructing such a region depends on the specific model.
+In the sequel, we focus attention on cases in which confidence regions $I_{1-\gamma}$ can be formed by taking the cartesian product of exact marginal intervals for each component of $\vartheta$.} Consider the modified $p$-value defined by